toshs/obsidian-mermaid-icons/README.md

 ## Features

 - **Font Awesome Support:** Correctly displays Font Awesome icons in mermaid diagrams, which are defaultly supported by Mermaid but not to be rendered properly in Obsidian.
-- **Expanded Icon Sets:** Adds support for additional icons, including popular icons, logos, and Lucide icons.
+- **Expanded Icon Sets:** Adds support for additional icons **pre-bundled with the plugin**, including popular icons, logos, and Lucide icons.
+(If you want to add more icon sets, please submit a Pull Request!)
 - **Icon Insertion Helper:** Easily search and insert icons using a fuzzy search modal (`Cmd+Shift+i`).
 - **Icon Browser:** Browse and filter all supported icons directly from the plugin settings.